natelandau/shell-scripting-templates/docs/function-list.md

 ## bfl::die

-Prints an error message to stderr and exits with status code 1.
+Prints a fatal error message to stderr, then exits with status code 1.

 #### Parameter